gyrus/WordPress-Developers-Custom-Fields/readme.txt

 == Changelog ==
 = 1.3.X =
+* Set version when registering Google Maps API script to `null`
 * Fixed an issue where multiple maps on a single post would all display and hide at the same time when only one radio button changed

 = 1.3.1 (2015-08-25) =